xp44mm/Notebook/Compilers/Finite Automata.md

 ---

-(a) The start state of D' is the representative of the group containing the start state of D.

-(b) The accepting states of D' are the representatives of those groups that contain an accepting state of D. Note that each group contains either only accepting states, or only nonaccepting states, because we started by separating those two classes of states, and the procedure of Fig. 3.64 always forms new groups that are subgroups of previously constructed groups.

-(c) Let s be the representative of some group G of ∏final, and let the transition of D from s on input a be to state t.
-Let r be the representative of t's group H. Then in D', there is a transition from s to r on input a.
-Note that in D, every state in group G must go to some state of group H on input a, or else, group G would have been split according to Fig. 3.64.

 **Example 3.40:** Let us reconsider the DFA of Fig. 3.36.
 The initial partition consists of the two groups {A, B, C, D}{E}, which are respectively the nonaccepting states and the accepting states.
 To construct ∏new, the procedure of Fig. 3.64 considers both groups and inputs a and b.
 The group {E} cannot be split, because it has only one state, so {E} will remain intact in ∏new.